-The focus of this article is on DDrescue-GUI, but GParted makes it very easy to understand which block device represents each drive which, and this is of course vitally important as the destination will be overwritten!
+The focus of this article is on DDrescue-GUI, but GParted makes it very easy to understand which block device represents each drive and this is vitally important because the destination will be overwritten!

 $ sudo apt update $ sudo apt install gparted